scanback/docs/articles-posts/might-of-nations.md

 I focus on economic power instead of military power because military power without economic power is not sustainable.

 I quantify this using the business concept of relative market share and applying it to countries.
-But instead of sales (a meaning less metric for countries) I use GDP.
+But instead of sales (a meaningless metric for countries) I use GDP.
 I call this **relative economic might** (REM).

 <p align="center">
 <img  src="assets/images/s.canback-might-of-nations-ppp.svg" width="600" alt="S.Canback - The Might of Nations">